ElliotRedhead/NHL-TeamVersus/README.md

 The compare button gives the user the ability to trigger the statistics comparison when they have selected the teams they want to match against each other.
 If the user were to accidentally pick the wrong team from the list, they have the ability to correct their selection before triggering the comparison.

 #### Dynamic Background Size
-Upon triggering the comparison of the two teams; the background size enlarges to fill the newly displayed statistics section, this ensure constinuity and adds dramatic effect by "focusing" closer.
+Upon triggering the comparison of the two teams; the background size enlarges to fill the newly displayed statistics section, this ensure continuity and adds dramatic effect by "focusing" closer.

 #### Winner Declaration Modal
 The winning team is stated using a sweetalerts modal box, this informs the user which team has won before the statistics are shown.